telerik/blazor-docs/components/dialog/predefined.md

 # Predefined Dialogs - Alert, Confirm, Prompt

 Telerik UI for Blazor provides styled substitutes to the standard alert, confirm, and prompt dialogs of the browser.
-These Blazor popup messages match the Theme of the components to make it obvious to the user that the modal dialog is coming from your application.
+These Blazor popup messages match the theme of the components to make it obvious to the user that the modal dialog is coming from your application.

 ## Using Predefined Dialogs